Wafic Saïd: Biography

 Saïd was born in Damascus, Syria, in 1939 to a prominent Syrian family.
 Saïd's grandfather had served in the Turkish army during the Ottoman period, reaching the rank of general and was a colonial governor of Ottoman Syria.
-Saïd was the youngest son of Rida Saïd, a prominent Syrian ophthalmologist who was the Syrian Minister for Higher Education and who had founded the Syrian University in Damascus in 1926 under the request of the then King Faisal.
+Saïd was the youngest son of Rida Saïd, a prominent Syrian ophthalmologist who was the Syrian Minister for Higher Education and who had founded the Syrian University in Damascus in 1926 on the request of then King of Iraq Faisal.

 Saïd's father died when he was still a child, and after initial schooling by Jesuits in Beirut, Lebanon, Saïd studied at the Institute of Bankers in London.
 Saïd had been offered a place at the University of Cambridge, but was unable to take up the place as a result of political instability in Syria in which his family's assets were sequestrated.

 Saïd finally left Syria amidst the 1963 Syrian coup d'état.
 Saïd described the atmosphere in Syria at the time as being similar to 'the Terror in the French Revolution' in which 'young men were being rounded up.'
 In Switzerland Saïd worked for the Union de Banque Suisse (now UBS), and later the Banque Commerciale Arabe SA, before his return to England.
 Saïd established two restaurants serving Middle Eastern cuisine in London in 1967, including Caravanserai on Kensington High Street, the restaurants were sold in 1969.

 In 1969, Saïd married Rosemary Thompson, whom he had met in Switzerland, and they had three children together; two sons, Karim and Khaled, and a daughter, Rasha.
 In 1981, their son Karim died in an accident at the home of Prince Sultan in Saudi Arabia.
 Saïd was attending a ceremony at the prince's house at the time to receive Saudi citizenship by royal decree.
 To honour his son Saïd established the Karim Rida Saïd Foundation to help disadvantaged children and young people of the Middle East.

 Saïd moved to Saudi Arabia in 1969.
 Saudi Arabia lacked much modern infrastructure at the time, and large infrastructure projects were subsequently funded by the rising price of oil in the early 1970s.
 During this period of time, he founded and invested in companies that supported large-scale infrastructural projects.

 Saïd was ambassador and head of the delegation of St Vincent and the Grenadines to UNESCO from 1996 to 2018.
 Saïd also previously served as St Vincent and the Grenadines ambassador to the Holy See.

 In March 2016, Saïd was told by British banking firm Barclays that he could no longer bank with them, despite having been a long-standing customer; the BBC reported that "The bank is understood to be concerned about holding accounts that are linked to what are described as 'high-risk countries'".
 In response, Saïd said he would be taking legal action against Barclays.
-Those proceedings were settled by June 2016.
+Saïd dropped the lawsuit after the bank publicly apologized to him in June 2016.